 - support development of Queensland air, land and marine ranges for trusted trials, test and evaluation

 - establish independent, world-class certification pathways for global industry.

 How we work

 Trusted Autonomous Systems fosters collaboration between Australia’s defence industry and research organisations and aims to increase small and medium enterprise participation in its collaborative research to improve the research capabilities of the Australian defence industry.

-Established under the Next Generation Technologies Fund, with $50 million invested over seven years, the Defence CRC aims to deliver trustworthy smart-machine technologies for new defence capabilities based on advanced human-machine teaming.
+Established under the Next Generation Technologies Fund, with $50 million invested over seven years, and supplemented by other governmental funding, the Defence CRC aims to deliver trustworthy smart-machine technologies for new defence capabilities based on advanced human-machine teaming.

 For additional information on the Defence Cooperative Research Centres Program, click here.